jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) the building was acquired in the 2010–11 or earlier income years; and (f) the person is not allowed a deduction under any other provision in relation to the building, for the income year.
 Deduction
-(2) Except as provided by subsection (6), the person is treated as having a loss for the income year equal to the amount calculated using the formula— starting pool × 0.02 × whole months 12.
+(2) Except as provided by subsection (6), the person is treated as having a loss for the income year equal to the amount calculated using the formula—starting pool ×0.02×whole months12.
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) starting pool is the amount given by the formula in subsection (4):
   (b) whole months is the number of whole months in the income year in which the item is used, or is available for use, by the person in deriving assessable income or carrying on a business for the purpose of deriving assessable income.
 Starting pool: formula
-(4) For the purposes of subsection (3)(a), the amount is calculated using the formula— (0.15 × building atv) – fitout atv.
+(4) For the purposes of subsection (3)(a), the amount is calculated using the formula—(0.15 × building atv) – fitout atv.
 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) building atv is the adjusted tax value of the building that results for the 2010–11 income year after all relevant amounts for that income year have been subtracted under subpart EE (Depreciation):